microsoft/0xDeCA10B/simulation/README.md

 Despite the malicious efforts, the accuracy can still be maintained and the honest contributors profit.

 # Setup
+This section explains how to set up locally, alternatively, you can skip ahead and use a Docker image.
 Run:
 ```bash
 conda create --channel conda-forge --name decai-simulation python=3.7 bokeh ipython mkl mkl-service numpy phantomjs scikit-learn scipy six tensorflow